 By now, you know that boots should be snug, not constricting.
 If you are a super performance-oriented skier, then yeah, you want tighter boots.
 But for the rest of us resort skiers and weekend warriors, something that allows your power to translate to the skis is all you need.

-Talk to your Curated Ski expert to learn more about boots and fit!
+Talk to your Curated Skiing Expert to learn more about boots and fit!